Loamy Upland

 Description

-This state comprises the communities within the range of natural variability under historic conditions and disturbance regimes.
+The Reference State (1) comprises the communities within the range of natural variability under historic conditions and disturbance regimes.
 Patterns created by wildlife use and fire supported a mosaic of communities across the landscape.
-Warm-season tallgrasses are dominant, with subdominant contributions from mid and cool-season grasses, forbs, and shrubs.
-Eastern gamagrass is naturally absent in the northern half of the MLRA, but becomes increasingly common southward.
-Conversely, cool-season grasses, such as porcupine grass and Canada wildrye, are more prominent northward.
+Warm-season tall grasses are dominant and warm-season mid grasses are subdominant.
+Cool-season grasses, forbs, and shrubs are minor functional/structural groups.
+Eastern gamagrass is naturally absent to rare in the northern half of the MLRA but becomes increasingly common southward.
+Conversely, cool-season grasses, such as porcupinegrass and Canada wildrye, are more prominent northward.
 High perennial grass cover allows for increased soil moisture retention, vegetative production, and overall soil quality.

 Submodel